influencemapping/whos_got_dirt-server/index.md

 Don't see an API you use?
 Please request its support in [this issue](https://github.com/influencemapping/whos_got_dirt-gem/issues/3).

-### API Keys
+<h3 id="api-keys">API Keys</h3>

-An API key is required to submit requests to some APIs.
+An API key is required to proxy requests to some APIs.
 You may register for API keys at:

 * [CorpWatch](http://api.corpwatch.org/register.php)
 * [LittleSis](http://api.littlesis.org/register) (required)